jgthomas-12/m0_github_challenge/github_steps.md

 - Enter `git remote add origin <SSH key from GitHub remote repository>`
 - Enter `git push -u origin main`
 - The two repositories should now be connected and one can just enter `git push` to get new entries to the remote repository because we've established the remote repository as the main origin.

+## Things to be aware of

+1. Don't make a directory for something you're going to `git clone`, it will happen when you clone the repository.
+2. Make sure you are `git add`ing and `git commit`ing the FILE not the directory, ya donkey.
+3. You can just `git push` the file once you've cloned it.
+You don't need to establish the branch origin or any of that fancy ssh stuff (Because you already added it when you cloned the repository)